masasaito/TAMUdust2020/README.md

                                 (0.2-200 micron).
  07/30/2020	Masa Saito	The database Version 0.9 has been
                                 completed.
+ 09/30/2020     Masa Saito      The database Version 0.9.9 has been
+                                completed (This will automatically
+                                be Version 1.0 after publication).
+ 10/07/2020     Masa Saito      Source code published.

  ***Note: Version 1.0 will be available after the publication of the
           paper on the TAMUdust2020 database.